NameSampson D. Fisher647, GGG Uncle

 Court - Other people mentioned in the papers: S.D.
 Fisher

-From the research of Notha Stevens:
+From the research of Notha Stevens, ca 2009:

 Sampson D Fisher is not proven to be the son of Elijah and Elizabeth Dees Fisher.
 At this time there is only circumstantial evidence: